spectrocloud/librarium/content/docs/04.5-devx/01-dev-land-explore.md

 2. Switching between the App Mode to Cluster Mode exploring all the Palette [capabilities](/getting-started) starting from cloud account creation, cluster creation, cluster day two operations, etc.

-3. Host the Sandbox Clusters on your enterprise host cluster groups (host clusters deployed on developer datacenter/environments).
+3. Host the Palette Virtual Cluster on your enterprise host cluster groups (host clusters deployed on developer datacenter/environments).

 </InfoBox>